petert82/monolog-logfmt/README.md

 ## Development

-A `Makefile` is provided to test the library locally, the only requirement for this is that Docker be installed your development machine.
+A `Makefile` is provided to test the library locally, the only requirement for this is that Docker be installed on your development machine.
 Simply run `make` in the project root to execute the test suite.

 ## License